 - CHALLENGING MARKETPLACE – The ORA will provide ongoing updates about the marketplace in 2017.
 Our initial research shows that tough customer traffic conditions will continue this year.
 Fitch Ratings announced it believes restaurant sales will slow this year, growing 4%, versus 5% last year… including new restaurant openings.
 This means that traffic will likely be flat, with a 2% decline for “dine-in” restaurants and a 1% increase at “quick-service” concepts, according to NPD Group.
 Wall Street analyst Andrew Charles of Cowen & Co. sees headwinds: commodity deflation that will enable grocers to keep their prices low; consumer spending pressures (gasoline, health insurance, rising interest rates) and an oversaturation of restaurants.
 The oversupply of restaurants appears to be a serious and growing issue – it is pressuring same-store sales and making it more difficult for restaurateurs to recruit and retain staff.

-CEO Blog - Thought Leadership
+CEO Blog - Food for Thought Leadership

 Happy New Year as we all welcome 2017.
 It’s been a busy December and early January at the ORA.